Koshao-sys/Personal-Portfolio-Site/README.md

 ### Deployment

-You can deploy this project using: Figma
+You can deploy this project using: Github Pages

 <!--
 Example: